HL7/fhir-mdi-ig/input/pagecontent/best_practices.md

 This MDI specification provides opportunities on most profiles for naming the responsible party.
 The legal nature of certification is a business requirement to be assigned by each agency or jurisdiction implementing this specification.

+***The Composition - MDI to EDRS attester is required and is the Medical Examiner/Coroner (ME/C) who will be listed as the Certifier on the Death Certificate.***

 **Summary: Data Elements Available as Certifiers of MDI Information**
 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}